DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-01-10-sharing-information-securely-with-ESFA-and-accredited-providers.md

 ---
-title: Receiving approval for our approach to sharing information securely with the Education and Skills Funding Agency (ESFA) and accredited providers
+title: Approval for sharing information securely with the Education and Skills Funding Agency (ESFA) and accredited providers
-description: Using emails with temporary links to CSV files to share data with authorised third parties
+description: We received approval from our Senior Responsible Officer (SRO) and Information Asset Owner (IAO) for our approach to sharing information with third-parties using emails and temporary links to CSV files
 date: 2025-01-10
 tags:
   - payments